ThirdEyeSqueegee/Posse/README.md

 # Posse

-Full-stack group-finding web app for UCLA CS 97 (Winter 2021).
+A (very) simple full-stack web app for creating, finding, and interacting with groups.

 ## Stack